| ELECTRON BEAM TECHNOLOGY EQUIPMENT

 control systems to manage the system to provide rapid self diagnostics

 for trouble shooting of system problems even while the system is operational.
+Historical Perspective Commercial exploitation of the radiation for the purpose

 of sterilization of medical products began in the late 40's and early